Residential Customer Charter (full version)

 Our rights and your right of review and appeal

-We can require property owners to remove trees and contribute to the cost of works undertaken by us.
-We will exercise this right in accordance with the Water Act 1989 and the Customer Service Code.
-If you object to a decision made by us in exercising our rights, you may have the decision reviewed by us and, in some cases, by the Energy and Water Ombudsman Victoria and the Victorian Civil and Administrative Tribunal.
-We will explain your rights when exercising our rights or making decisions.
+We can require property owners to remove trees and contribute to the cost of works we’ve undertaken.
+We’ll exercise this right in accordance with the Water Act 1989 and the Water Industry Standard.
+If you object to a decision we’ve made exercising our rights, you can have the decision reviewed by us and, in some cases, by the Energy and Water Ombudsman Victoria and the Victorian Civil and Administrative Tribunal.
+We’ll explain your rights when exercising our rights or making decisions.

 Notice of works